JPWORLD/jpworld/README.md

 🔹 Specializing in **AWS, CI/CD, DevOps, NLP & Chatbot Development**
 🔹 100+ Repositories Contributed 🚀

+I'm a skilled developer with a passion for creating innovative products and solutions.
+With a deep interest in AI and cloud technologies, I have honed my expertise in AWS, CI/CD, and DevOps practices.
+I enjoy contributing to open-source projects and continuously expanding my knowledge in various domains.

 ---

 ### 🔧 **Tech Stack & Tools**